KonstDevelop/Curio_iOS_SDK/README.md

 ### Ending an event

 You can send event-key,value pairs and duration (in miliseconds) by invoking endEvent function within CurioSDK class.
-You can also end event keys categorized using ">".
+You can also send end event keys categorized using ">".
 Such as @"Cat1>Cat2>Cat3".

 ```
 	- (IBAction)endEvent:(id)sender {